schuhmm3/basf/README.md

 ---
 **Note: You need to have installed kompose and helm CLI** <br>

-From root folder you have to run the following command to start docker containers:
+From root folder you have to run the following command to run it building the images:
 - <code>PACKAGE=true BUILD_IMAGES=true ./build-all.sh</code>

+Or you can run it with the images uploaded to dockerhub by the CD:
+- <code>REGISTRY=rogomdi/ ./build-all.sh</code>

 Install the chart by running: `helm install basf-coding-challenge basf-test-1.0.0-local.tgz`